JaydenSkidmore/jaydenskidmore.github.io/_projects/battery-management-system/index.md

 ## Pack Monitor
 {% include image-gallery.html images="./Images/PMU/Iso_PMU.png, ./Images/PMU/Render_PMU.png" height="200"%}
 The Pack Monitor is responsible for measuring the voltages of the entire pack, including the battery+, Fuse+, DC Link + and -, and across the precharge resistor.
+The Pack Monitor measures the current going in and out of the battery and controls the contactors which connect and disconnect the high voltage output of the battery.
+There are 4 available NTC connections available to allow measurement of temperature in different sections of the pack, such as the main HV to LV DC/DC converter and an additional 4 ADC connections for measuring voltages of interest.
 More information can be found in the <a href="../../pack-monitor/index/">Pack Monitor</a> project page.

 <br>

 ## Battery Management Unit
 {% include image-gallery.html images="./Images/BMU/Iso_BMU.png, ./Images/BMU/Render_BMU.png" height="200"%}
+Coming Soon...
 ---